Machine Generated Text: A Comprehensive Survey of Threat Models and Detection Methods

 \subsubsection{Hybrid Text Settings}

 In some cases, it is interesting to detect machine text in settings where both machine and human text is combined together.

-There exists a risk that rather than generate attack text entirely from scratch, an attacker may use human-written content as a natural starting point, and instead perturb this information in order to generate human-like samples that also fulfill attacker goals of disinformation or bypassing detection models (not unlike an adversarial attacks in the text domain).
+There exists a risk that rather than generate attack text entirely from scratch, an attacker may instead use human-written content as a starting point, and perturb this information in order to generate human-like samples that also fulfill attacker goals of disinformation or bypassing detection models (not unlike an adversarial attacks in the text domain).
 Analysis found that performing these types of targeted perturbations to news articles reduces the effectiveness of GPT-2 and Grover detectors \cite{bhat-parthasarathy-2020-effectively}.

 A sub-problem in this space is detection of the boundary between human text and machine text \cite{cutlerautomatic}.
-This problem identifies the nature of many generative text models in that they continue a sequence that is begun using a human prompt.
-While in some cases that prompt would be omitted by an attacker (e.g., generating additional propaganda Tweets from example propaganda Tweets, as we show in Table \ref{tab:gpt3fewshot}), there are cases where the prompt would be included as well (e.g., writing the first sentence of a cover letter, and having a computer produce the rest).
+Generative text models are often used for conditional generation to continue a sequence begun using a human prompt.
+While in some cases that prompt would be omitted by an attacker (e.g., generating additional propaganda Tweets from example propaganda Tweets, as we show in Table \ref{tab:gpt3fewshot}), there are cases where human text may be included as well (e.g., writing the first sentence of a cover letter, and having a computer produce the rest).